guidance-guarantee-programme/pension_guidance/content/tax.md

 ### If you have other income
 You’re responsible for paying tax on other income you have, eg from property or investments, and you might have to fill in a Self-Assessment tax return.

-^You usually pay tax if your pension pots are worth more than the [lifetime allowance.](https://www.gov.uk/tax-on-your-private-pension) This is currently £1.25 million (£1 million from 6 April 2016).^
+^You usually pay tax if your pension pots are worth more than the [lifetime allowance.](https://www.gov.uk/tax-on-your-private-pension) This is currently £1 million.^